Chatterino/chatterino2/docs/wip-plugins.md

 ##### `Menu:insert_separator(before)`

-Inserts a new separator after `before`.
+Inserts a new separator before `before`.
 If `before` is not found, the separator is inserted at the end. `before` can either be a name or a one-based index.

 ### Input/Output API